Flutter-gg-1/Project-8/README.md

 ### Features

 1. **User Authentication**
-   - integrates a more secure system utilizing OTP (One-Time Password) authentication for both sign-in and sign-up processes.
-   - Redirects users to the Home page if already logged in; otherwise, prompts login.
+   - Users can create accounts or log in as guests, allowing for a seamless ordering experience.
+   - The app supports secure login features to protect user data.

 2. **Home**
-   - Displays the **top five rated** projects, allowing users to quickly access the highest-rated submissions.
-Below this section, users can find a comprehensive list of all Bootcamps, organized by category for intuitive browsing.
+   - Displays the **top five beverages**, allowing users to quickly access the most popular items.
+Below this section, users can find a comprehensive list of all available beverages, organized by category for intuitive browsing.
-   -Each Bootcamp category features a detailed list of projects relevant to that specific focus area.

-3. **Project View and mange**
-   - provides users with a comprehensive view of project details.
-Users can access essential information, including the project title, description, type, screenshots, presentation materials, team members, submission date, bootcamp name, and presentation date.
-Additionally, users can rate the project conveniently using a QR code, enhancing the feedback process.

-    - For project leaders, the screen allows for seamless management of their projects, enabling them to update or delete their submissions as needed.
-Supervisors and administrators also possess the capability to update and delete any project, ensuring that all content remains relevant and accurate.
-This multifaceted access promotes effective project oversight and management across the platform.
+3. **Beverage Management**
+   - Provides staff with a comprehensive view of beverage details.
+Staff members can add, update, or delete beverages, ensuring the menu remains current and appealing.
+   - Users can view detailed information about each beverage, including descriptions and customization options.

-4. **Rating**
+4. **Order Placement**
+   - Allows all users to place orders easily, with options to customize their drinks according to personal preferences.
+   - Users can view their order history and repeat previous orders with a single tap.

+5. **Rating and Feedback**
-   - Allows all users to evaluate projects on a scale of 1 to 10, assessing key aspects such as **Project Idea**, **Design**, **Tools**, and **Presentation**.
+   - Users can rate beverages on a scale of 1 to 5, providing valuable feedback to improve the menu.

-   - In addition, users can also add **comments** to express their thoughts more comprehensively.
+   - Customers can add comments to express their thoughts more comprehensively.

-5. **Profile**
+6. **Profile**
-   - showcases essential user information, including full name, user ID, email, resume, a list of projects, and links to social media profiles.
-If available, users can easily navigate to their social media accounts directly from this section.
+   - Showcases essential user information, including full name, user ID, email, and order history.

-   - Users also have the option to copy their user ID for sharing purposes.
-Additionally, the app allows users to edit their profile data, including updating their full name, resume, and social media links.
-   - For team leaders, there is a dedicated feature that enables them to add projects, facilitating seamless project management directly from their profile.
+   - Users can edit their profile data and manage their preferences for a personalized experience.

-6. **Settings**
+7. **Settings**
-   - Offers users the ability to switch between dark and light mode, enhancing their viewing experience according to personal preference.
-This section also provides essential information about the Tuwaiq Rating App, including  Help & Support, Terms & Conditions and Privacy Policy.
+   - Offers users the ability to switch between dark and light mode, enhancing their viewing experience based on personal preference.
+This section also provides essential information about the ONZE Café App, including Help & Support, Terms & Conditions, and Privacy Policy.

 ### API

 ### Networking API Integration

-The **Tuwaiq Rating App** utilizes a **networking API** to facilitate seamless communication between the client and server.
-This integration ensures that all user interactions, project data, and ratings are efficiently processed and updated in real time.
+The **ONZE Café App** utilizes a **networking API** to facilitate seamless communication between the client and server.
+This integration ensures that all user interactions, beverage data, and ratings are efficiently processed and updated in real-time.

-Through the API, users can securely authenticate their accounts using OTP verification, retrieve project details, and submit ratings.
-The app fetches the latest data on top-rated projects and bootcamp categories, ensuring users have access to up-to-date information.
+Through the API, users can securely authenticate their accounts, retrieve beverage details, and submit ratings.
+The app fetches the latest data on top-rated beverages, ensuring users have access to up-to-date information.

-Additionally, the API supports user profile management, enabling users to update their information and manage their projects effortlessly.
-For project leaders, the API allows for project creation, updates, and deletions, ensuring smooth project management.
+Additionally, the API supports user profile management, enabling users to update their information and manage their orders effortlessly.

-**Tuwaiq Rating App** is a fully functional Rating management app, focusing on both UI design and backend functionality.
-The app supports full user interaction, including project creation, management, rating, and retrieval, with data stored.
+**ONZE Café App** is a fully functional coffee management app, focusing on both UI design and backend functionality.
+The app supports full user interaction, including order placement, management, rating, and retrieval, with data stored securely.

 ## Getting Started